Nance Davies ::: Artist’s Statement

 I am an interdisciplinary and mixed media artist.
 My work explores the condition of empathy and inter-relationship and interdependence of all life forms.
 I map the spaces where public and private experiences collide – by constructing a matrix of surreal juxtaposition through the poetics of hybrid imagery.
 I do this by allowing my senses, intellect and intuition to flow freely and create new fusions.
 I am especially drawn to the spaces where site, audience and the process of making intersect.

-Recently, I have been exploring the concept and structure of the musical form ‘fugue’ – a polyphonic composition based upon multiple themes, enunciated by several voices in turn.
-Fugue is also a term used in Psychiatry to describe a period during which a person suffers memory loss.
-I am investigating the condition of contemporary consciousness and identity – as it maneuvers, morphs, and sometimes forgets itself in our constantly shifting and unstable world.
+Currently my work explores the concept and structure of the musical form ‘fugue’ – a polyphonic musical composition based upon multiple themes, enunciated by several voices in turn.
+Fugue is also a term used in psychiatry to describe a period during which a person suffers inexplicable memory loss.
+Through these lenses I explore the condition of contemporary consciousness and identity – as it maneuvers, morphs, and sometimes forgets itself in our constantly shifting and unstable world.
 This phenomenon intensifies at the interface between our private and public lives – now located at the digital screen through which we slip back and forth – shedding the body for virtual echoes in repeating cycles.
 Authentic encounters recede as the performance becomes increasingly isolated, superficial and hollow.
-Who performs?
-Who witnesses?
-What is lost when we lose the wisdom of the contingent body-mind?
-How does the music of the universe become the noise in the ‘airlock’?
+I question: who performs? who witnesses? what is lost when we lose the wisdom of the contingent body-mind? how does the music of the universe become the noise in the ‘airlock’?

 My work occurs across this complex terrain – geographical place, virtual space, psychological space, and the movement in-between.
 My original media – painting and drawing – influence my voice in video (moving image) development.
 Currently – media includes both tactile and virtual / electronic material [video, sound, and light].
 Contexts are installation space (art venues) and moving spaces (i.e. subway trains and stations), online moving-image sites, and large public projections spaces.
 The interstitial influences both my conceptual concerns and my formal decisions.